lry127/SecureNetworkMessaging/README.md

 - How to define your own messages

-- How to avoid flooding your server (rate limiting api)
+- How to prevent your server from abuse (rate limiting api)
 1. Defining arithmetic request message.
 This is the message client sends to server to request calculation

    ```java